 You might want to ensure that anything that was yours before the marriage or any gifts or inheritances received during the marriage remains yours after the divorce.
 Once the divorce is in motion, it’s essential to protect your assets to ensure your future financial well-being.

 During a divorce, you are required to disclose all assets – houses, retirement funds, bank accounts, and any other property that has a monetary value.
 If you attempt to hide assets by giving them away to a friend or a relative until the divorce is over, you’ll face additional and costly legal problems.
+High-net-worth divorces, in particular, are closely scrutinized, so transparency is critical.
 Be prepared before you head to mediation or court and determine which assets are most important to you and that you want to keep, and let your lawyer know so they can plan accordingly.

 One of the biggest concerns in a divorce is how to determine who will get the house and any other properties acquired during the marriage.
 When you have multiple properties, the division is more complicated than if you own a single home.
 Both of you are entitled to any property bought and used during your marriage.